deweylab/CellO/README.md

 ## Trouble-shooting

-If upon running the command, `pip install -r requirements.txt`, and you receive an error installing Cython, that looks like:
+If upon running `pip install cello` you receive an error installing Cython, that looks like:

 ```
 ERROR: Command errored out with exit status 1: